flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Furthermore, not only Xbox Live enabled online multiplayer but it also included other features like audio streaming for real-time voice chat.

 But what exactly is Xbox Live?
-Well, it's just a collection of interconnected online services which companies can use to build their online platform.
-For instance, one of the services provide user profiles, so studios can use it as an authentication method when accessing the online functionalities of a game.
+Well, it's just a collection of interconnected online services that companies can use to build their online platform.
+For instance, one of the services provides user profiles, so studios can use it as an authentication method when accessing the online functionalities of a game.
 In the official SDK, Microsoft includes some APIs to talk with the Xbox Live servers.

 {.close-float}

-It's important to point out that Microsoft controls whom to grant Xbox Live access to, so developers will have to register to Microsoft to obtain the authentication keys that will be used by their games.
+It's important to point out that Microsoft controls whom to grant Xbox Live access to, so developers will have to register with Microsoft to obtain the authentication keys that will be used by their games.

 The real online experience happens in the **Title Server**, which is the type of server that answers to clients (Xbox consoles) around the world and handles real-time communication.
 Microsoft included in their SDK some samples to show how to build these servers, although they relied on Windows systems and were meant to be deployed in data centres running Windows Server.

 ### The start of a new trend

-After analysing Microsoft's implementation of Xbox Live and looking at the impact it had in the industry.
+After analysing Microsoft's implementation of Xbox Live and looking at the impact it had on the industry.
 It now sounds pretty obvious, right?
 As if the recipe for 'proper online gaming' (a.k.a Ethernet + Infrastructure) was always there, but not every company wanted to invest in it.

 It turns out it's not that simple: Microsoft also had to convince users they 'needed' this functionality, that online multiplayer wasn't just an optional addition, but a fundamental part of some games.
-Otherwise, Microsoft's efforts would just account as another 'online attempt'.
+Otherwise, Microsoft's efforts would just account for another 'online attempt'.

 > Try imagining a world where no console gamer wanted online games, and where nobody believed a PC architecture could be a console.
 That was really how it was.
 Now it seems obvious BUT IT WASN'T.
 >